modm-io/modm-devices/README.md

 Currently data on all STM32 families is available, as well as all AVR devices (most of which are missing GPIO data though).
-Please open an issue or better yet a pull request for addititional support.
+Please open an issue or better yet a pull request for additional support.

 ### TL;DR